Auckland Regional Burn Service/ National Burn Service

 Incorporated on-site is the National Burn Centre (NBC) which cares for the most severe burn injured patients from both local region and around the country.
 The National Burns Centre is part of a larger burn care network with existing regional burn treatment facilities in Christchurch, Hutt Valley and Waikato.
 Staff work closely with these units to manage referrals.

 Middlemore’s state-of-the art National Burn Centre opened on Friday 16 June 2006.
-The facility, once fully operational, will provide treatment and rehabilitation for some of New Zealand’s most severe burn patients.
+The facility provides treatment and rehabilitation for some of New Zealand’s most severe burn patients.

 What is a burn?